fgoujeon/maki/README.md

     {
         /*
-        Whenever an state machine enters a state, it calls the on_entry() function of that state.
-It tries to do so using the following statements, in that order, until it finds a valid one: state.on_entry(event);
+        Whenever an state machine enters a state, it calls the on_entry() function of that state by passing it the event that caused the state transition.
-            state.on_entry();
-        If no valid statement is found, a build error occurs.
         */
         void on_entry(const button::push_event& event)
         {